Code-Institute-Submissions/breathe-MS2/README.md

 ![Modal](assets/images/wireframes/ModalNew.png)

- Alternatively you can view the wireframes here : [Wireframes folder](assets/images/wireframes). <br>
+ Alternatively you can view the wireframes [here](assets/images/wireframes). <br>

+#### Differences to Wireframes
+The original wireframes can be viewed [here](assets/images/oldWireframes).
+The new wireframes adapted a single page approach for this web app.
+A custom 404 error page was added with an anchor link which the user can click and they will be redirected back to index.html page.

+ ---
 ## Features
 ### index.html Page
 - Transparent header containing site logo on top Left corner